[my_calendar format=”list” time=”month” year=”2017″ month=”10″ above=”nav,toggle,jump,print,timeframe” below=”key,feeds”]

-- School Choirs from Hartsfield JMI School and St John’s Catholic Primary School will perform during the day.
+- School Choirs will perform during the day.
 There will also be traditional maypole dancing from Hartsfield School.

 The ever growing Baldock Classic Car Show will once again be part of Baldock Festival and is open to any vehicle over the age of 20 years old and ‘interesting’ newer vehicles are also welcome.
-As usual we will have of prizes on offer awarded by our expert judges for best in class.
-We will have a BBQ with quality burgers and bacon sandwiches, a Cider Bar run by Apple Cottage, teas and coffees provided by Baldock Arts & Heritage Centre with cakes on sale by the Brownies/Guides.
+As usual we will have prizes on offer awarded by our expert judges for best in class.
+We will have a BBQ with quality burgers and bacon sandwiches for the early birds run by the scouts, a Cider Bar run by Apple Cottage, a Coffee Truck will be available along with teas and coffees in the Baldock Arts & Heritage Centre, a cake stall run by the Brownies/Guides and live music from 12:00.
 All the proceeds from this event will be going to charity so please if you are just spectating please donate some money to the charity boxes as all the team are working for free.

 - Classic Bikes and Commercials welcome

 - Parking Starts from 10:00 and the runs from 11:00-16:00